alexkarakozis/Premier-League-Betting-Model/README.md

 ### Data cleaning

 Before making the binary classification model, the data needs to be cleaned.
-That means that the bookies prediction needs to be identified by looking at the home and away team odds, draws need to be assigned as away team wins, and then the model's target matches need to be identified which occur when the bookie makes a false prediction.
+This involved identifying the bookies prediction by looking at the home and away team odds, assigning draws as away team wins, and then identifying the model's target matches which occur when the bookie makes a false prediction.
 The target matches will be the output of the model.
 Although the odds change over time, the odds in the dataset are assumed to be a snapshot in time of the odds at the time of betting.
 The dataset is split into training and test sets.
 Validation isnt considered since the data are time-series and it is not valid to manipulate their time order.
 The training set consists of 2002-2018 premier league matches, and the test set consists of the 2019-2022 premier league matches.

 ### Model Features and Training